solanum-ircd/solanum/README.md

 # building from git

 We no longer supply a prebuilt configure script in git, due to use of automake and libtool causing problems.
-You will need to run `autogen.sh` to build the autotools files prior to building charybdis.
+You will need to run `autogen.sh` to build the autotools files prior to building solanum.

 # feature specific requirements